-- ●The Government should invest appropriately to help companies realize the stable supply of antimicrobials, based on a risk-management perspective (including through the consideration of increasing the premiums attached to antimicrobials within the medical fee system). - The Government should support companies in their efforts to ensure that multiple production routes exist for regularly used antimicrobials, and to make it possible to increase the supply of antimicrobials when needed.
+- •The Government should invest appropriately to help companies realize the stable supply of antimicrobials, based on a risk-management perspective (including through the consideration of increasing the premiums attached to antimicrobials within the medical fee system). - •The Government should support companies in their efforts to ensure that multiple production routes exist for regularly used antimicrobials, and to make it possible to increase the supply of antimicrobials when needed.

-International collaborations to share successes and lessons learned on AMR domestically and abroad
+International collaborations to share case studies and lessons learned about AMR